GA-CyberWorkforceAcademy/Wireshark/Exercise_3.md

     scroll down and see a total of 3823) of packets in the pcap.
 Verify that the “protocol” column displays a number of packets of the type “HTTP”.

--   Select the from the “file” menu, the option for “Export Objects”.
+-   Open the “file” menu and select the option for “Export Objects”.
 This is display another menu that indicates supported protocols.
 Highlight and select “HTTP”.
 See the image of the menu selections below.